 When it comes to gift-giving, Father’s Day can be a real head-scratcher.
 Another work tie?
 Boring.
 One of those “Best Dad Ever” novelty mugs?
 That’s a definite no. Maybe your kids painted you something at school?
 OK, that last one sounds pretty adorable.

 While every Dad likes to be celebrated, wouldn’t it be refreshing to give yourself a gift — one that actually makes you a better father?
 Best of all, it’s absolutely free!
-It’s called mindfulness, and it’s being used by everyone from CEOs to professional athletes to de-stress and build better focus.
+It’s called A Guy’s Guide to Mental Health, and it’s being used by everyone from CEOs to professional athletes to de-stress and build better focus.

 First, let’s identify the signs of stress: